 The steady-handed American financier who answered the call to lead Fannie Mae and then oversee the massive TARP bailout during the 2008 financial crisis.

-Herb Allison's career was the picture of Wall Street establishment—Yale, the Navy, a long ascent at Merrill Lynch—until history called him to two of the most thankless jobs in modern finance.
-After retiring as CEO of TIAA, he was pulled back into the maelstrom of the 2008 crisis.
-The government had seized mortgage giants Fannie Mae and Freddie Mac, and Allison was asked to take the helm of Fannie Mae as its conservator, a role requiring both financial acumen and a thick skin.
-A year later, he entered the political arena as the Obama administration's head of the Troubled Asset Relief Program (TARP).
-In this role, he was the chief steward of hundreds of billions in bailout funds, tasked with stabilizing banks, managing public fury, and navigating a fraught congressional oversight process.
-Known for his calm, analytical demeanor, Allison brought a measure of credibility to efforts that were as politically toxic as they were economically necessary.
+Herb Allison took the helm of Fannie Mae as its conservator during the 2008 financial crisis.
+After retiring as CEO of TIAA, he entered the political arena as the Obama administration's head of the Troubled Asset Relief Program (TARP).
+In this role, he stewarded hundreds of billions in bailout funds, tasked with stabilizing banks, managing public fury, and navigating fraught congressional oversight.
+A Yale graduate, Navy officer, and long-time Merrill Lynch executive, Allison brought a calm, analytical demeanor to two of the most thankless jobs in modern finance.
+His credibility proved essential to efforts that were as politically toxic as they were economically necessary.

 1928–1945